Halesowen Abbey: Discipline and infractions

-Redman's visitations found canons sometimes chafing against the discipline of the order.
-Their infractions of order's statutes illustrate the difficulties and demands of the religious life.
-In 1491 some canons were evidently dining off the premises and Redman strictly forbade eating and drinking in a secular house within a league (three miles or an hour's walk) of the abbey.
+Redman's visitations found canons sometimes chafing at the order's discipline.
+Their infractions of the order's statutes illustrate the difficulties and demands of the religious life.
+In 1491, some canons were evidently dining off the premises, and Redman strictly forbade eating and drinking in a secular house within a league (three miles or an hour's walk) of the abbey.
 Eating together as a community was part of cenobium, community or shared life, the term Halesowen Abbey used to describe itself.
 The Rule states: "No one may eat or drink out of the monastery without permission, for this is not in accord with monastic discipline."
-However, Redman's concern was probably as much with company the canons were keeping during their extramural activities as with maintaining the common life.
-During the same visitation he ordered that Margery Cook and other women of bad reputation be put out of the abbey premises and not allowed back in.
-Chastity was a central requirement of the religious life and the Commentary on the Rule is particularly concerned with the male gaze "because the unchaste eye is the sign of the unchaste soul".
+However, Redman's concern was probably as much with the company the canons were keeping during their extramural activities as with maintaining the common life.
+During the same visitation, he ordered that Margery Cook and other women of bad reputation be put out of the abbey premises and not allowed back in.
+Chastity was a central requirement of the religious life, and the Commentary on the Rule is particularly concerned with the male gaze "because the unchaste eye is the sign of the unchaste soul".
 Breaches of chastity were not uncommon, although the penalty varied greatly.
 The fault for which John Saunders was condemned in 1478 was described as incontinence, or lack of control, invariably meaning a breach of chastity.
-In the case of Saunders and many others, but not always, this was paired with apostasy, which could mean no more than being absent without permission but might involve an almost total break with the religious life.
+In the case of Saunders and many others, though not always, this was paired with apostasy, which could mean nothing more than being absent without permission but might involve an almost total break with religious life.
 Redman proposed to send Saunders for three years to Cockersand Abbey, a remote place in an exposed location overlooking the Irish Sea.
 At the special request of the abbot and canons, he agreed to reduce this greatly: to just eighty days at Dale Abbey in Derbyshire.
 Moreover, he arranged for Saunders' prompt return when visiting Dale just two days later.
 Even when severe punishments were actually imposed, they were often revoked at signs of penitence.
 Thomas Bromsgrove, a priest, was listed at Halesowen alongside Saunders in 1478.
 He must have got into trouble subsequently, as about 1480 he was at Welbeck Abbey, where he had been sent for apostasy.
-However, the abbot of Welbeck wrote to Halesowen asking that he return home soon, as he had shown himself submissive.
+However, the abbot of Welbeck wrote to Halesowen, asking that he return home soon, as he had shown himself to be submissive.
 The abbot of Halesowen wrote back in agreement.
 The leniency probably had divergent results.
 Saunders was present at the abbey in 1482, went on to become a trusted member of the convent, playing a central part in the election of the next abbot, and was prior by 1491.
 He was not mentioned in connection with the "enormities" of 1497.
-Bromsgrove is never heard of again so, if he did not die before the 1482 visitation, he must have left the order.
+Bromsgrove is never heard of again, so if he did not die before the 1482 visitation, he must have left the order.